HectorRicardo/simple-music-app/README.md

 I am going to guide you, step by step, through the whole process of creating this app from scratch.
 Every step is a commit in the repo's history.
 Please follow along the commits in the history section of this repo as you read.

+## Step 1.

 The following section are notes that I took while reading the Android docs.

+An audio player does not always need to have its UI visible.
+Once it begins to play audio, the player can run as a background task.
+The user can switch to another app or lock the device while continuing to listen.

 ## General concepts: Media app overview